SR Student Quick Links

 You can view the current year schedule, course catalog and more resources on this page.

 Need a refresher on what is required to graduate from Veritas?
 You can find Graduation Requirements here.

-You may print the form here to be turned in to Mrs. Karley on the 2nd floor.
-Don't forget to record your hours in Naviance as well!
+You may print the form here to be turned in at the 4th floor desk or to your college advisor.
+Don't forget to record your hours in SCOIR as well!